 2. Take your 3 inch wood square and sand around the edges if you want a weathered look.

 3. Print out the Christmas Nativity Photo here.
 Cut it out.
+You will want your picture template to be a little less than 3 inches square to fit on the wood square.

 4. Paint a layer of mod podge on the front of the wood square.
 Carefully spread the photo so that it is centered and all the air bubbles are pushed out and smooth.
 Let it dry.